aliraza-stack/GraphQL-Rails/README.md

 ## Introduction

-This is a server boilerplate using GraphQL and MongoDB.
-Support subscriptions using GraphQL Yoga.
+This is a server boilerplate using GraphQL in RailsB.

 ## Getting started